emsif84/churn_prediction/README.md

 # 3 Executive Summary

 ## 3.1 Churn Rate
-In total, based on this data 26% of the customers has churned in 6 years.
+In total, based on this data 26% of the customers have churned in 6 years.
 The customer asset has decreased from 7030 to 5202 customers, apart from customers who have signed contracts during this period.

 When analysing the churn rate among tenure, a high high proportion of customers churn already within few months.
 Considerable 47% of customers already churn in the first 8 months.

 ![Churn among months](/assets/img/churn_among_months.png)

 This very high proportion apply soley to customers with a month-to-month contract due to their not existing minimal contract duration.
 Furthermore because of the high volume of month-to-month contracts at the same time.
 This finding will be discussed in the following section.

 ## 3.2 Correlation Churn with variables